PADL (Promoting Active Democracy Loudly)

 School councils/pupil parliaments can gain a PADL award for their work at Bronze, Silver, Gold or Platinum level.

-The Cornwall Healthy Schools Team are delighted to work with primary schools in Cornwall to enable them to achieve School Council PADL awards.
+The Cornwall Healthy Schools Team are delighted to work with primary and secondary schools in Cornwall to enable them to achieve School Council PADL awards.
 We're thrilled to be able to celebrate the wonderful work of Schools Councils in Cornwall!

 You can use this section of our website to get up to date information: